-I was diagnosed with The extent of cancer in the body, including whether the disease has spread from the original site to other body parts.
-III mantle cell lymphoma (MCL) in October of 2004 following a routine physical exam.
-I wasn’t feeling ill, but since I quit smoking many years ago, as a precaution, my primary care physician recommended having a computed tomography (Computed tomography (CT).
-This imaging test provides a series of detailed picutres of inside the body using an X-ray machine linked to a computer.) scan of my lungs to see if I had any residual damage.
+I was diagnosed with Stage III mantle cell lymphoma (MCL) in October of 2004 following a routine physical exam.
+I wasn’t feeling ill, but since I quit smoking many years ago, as a precaution, my primary care physician recommended having a computed tomography (CT) scan of my lungs to see if I had any residual damage.

 I had a CT scan of my lungs and, within two days, my doctor called me at my office and I knew something was wrong.
-My doctor said my lungs were fine, but I had several swollen Small bean-shaped glands located in the small vessels of the lymphatic system.
-There are thousands of lymph nodes located throughout the body, with clusters of them in the neck, under the arms, the chest, abdomen and groin.
-Lymph nodes filter lymph fluid, trapping and destroying potentially harmful bacteria and viruses. that were larger than they should be.
-I remember asking him what this meant, and he explained that typically when The watery fluid in the lymph system that contains white blood cells (lymphocytes). nodes are swollen it means the body is defending itself or is under attack, and the natural One of the body's defense mechanisms.
-All lymphomas are a disease of the immune system. is fending off whatever illness that you may have.
+My doctor said my lungs were fine, but I had several swollen lymph nodes that were larger than they should be.
+I remember asking him what this meant, and he explained that typically when lymph nodes are swollen it means the body is defending itself or is under attack, and the natural immune system is fending off whatever illness that you may have.
 I also asked what some of the other possibilities were and if it could be lymphoma, but was told it was too early to use that word.
-He suggested I have another CT scan of the lower abdomen and a A test that evaluates metabolic activity in different parts of the body using radioisotope. scan.
+He suggested I have another CT scan of the lower abdomen and a PET scan.
 I scheduled both tests the following week and both showed swollen lymph nodes.

 “I was in total disbelief.
 I thought there was a mistake in the diagnosis.”